-- Resolve any issues with your Free Application for Federal Student Aid so your FAFSA disbursement is timely.
+- Resolve any issues with your Free Application for Federal Student Aid (FAFSA) so your financial aid disbursement is timely.

-If you’re not sure whether any or all of these requirements have been met, contact your school’s financial aid office.
+If you’re not sure whether you’ve met all of these requirements, contact your school’s financial aid office.

 When your loans are disbursed, you will get two notifications: One from the school letting you know your aid has been disbursed and one from your loan servicer confirming the disbursement.

-If there are any funds from grant or student loan disbursements left over once tuition, fees, and room and board are paid, the remaining balance will be paid directly to you in the form of cash or check, or deposited into your bank account.
+If there are any funds from grant or student loan disbursements left over once tuition, fees, and room and board are paid, the remaining balance, often called a credit balance, will be paid directly to you in the form of cash or check, or deposited into your bank account.

 You can do one of two things with your refund:

 - Return student loan money you don’t need for college expenses.
-Sure, you could find something to do with it, but if everything is covered you’re better off returning what you can to minimize your student loan debt and interest fees.
+By returning extra student loan money, you can minimize your student loan debt and reduce interest fees.

-Similar to student loans, financial aid awarded through Parent PLUS Loans must be automatically applied to tuition, fees, and room and board first.
-Also similar to student loans, disbursements of Parent PLUS Loans are typically split into at least two payments over the course of the academic year.
+Similar to loans for students, financial aid awarded through parent PLUS loans must be automatically applied to tuition, fees, and room and board first.
+Also similar to student loans, disbursements of parent PLUS loans are typically split into at least two payments over the course of the academic year.